 What is Greek Life?
 Understand the Positive Side of Going Greek

-Becoming part of Greek Life is an essential part of the university campus community.
+Becoming part of Greek life can be a beneficial part of the university experiencer.
 You may be asking yourself, "what is Greek life?"

-When you can join a sorority or a fraternity, you belong to an instant community of other students.
+When you join a sorority or a fraternity, you become part of an instant community of other like-minded students.

-Greek life began with the founding of Phi Beta Kappa in 1776 at William and Mary College.
+Greek life began with the founding of Phi Beta Kappa in 1776 at William and Mary College in Williamsburg, Va.
 The fraternity got its name from the Greek alphabet.

-And through the years, the community of fraternities and sororities, also known as brothers and sisters, has been nicknamed Greek life.
+As the years passed, the multiple communities of different fraternities and sororities, also known as brothers and sisters, has come to be known as Greek life.

 Greek life gives you an opportunity to meet other students from similar and different backgrounds.
 There's a sense of camaraderie when you join a fraternity or a sorority at your university.